-The request is for \$200,000 in funding to be made available through TWDB to advance the understanding of municipal water and industrial use trends using available annual reporting data.
+The request is for The Council recommends, subject to available state revenue for the 2022 - 2023 biennium, \$200,000 in funding to be made available through TWDB to advance the understanding of municipal water and industrial use trends using available annual reporting data.
 This would fund a research project to explore how available TWDB water use data and economic and industrial output data available from public data bases can be used to develop the need analysis discussed below and how to set up this analysis on a continuing basis within the TWDB.